peterwittek/peterwittek.com/content/understanding-quantum-svms.md

 Category: Quantum machine learning
 Tags: Quantum machine learning, Quantum information theory, Machine learning
 Slug: understanding-quantum-svms
+Summary: Training least squares support vector machines on quantum hardware results in exponential speedup; we take a machine learning perspective at the new algorithm.

 ***Update****: An extended version of this post will appear in the upcoming book [Quantum Machine Learning: What Quantum Computing Means to Data Mining](http://peterwittek.com/book/ "Quantum Machine Learning").*